HXCKYR/Osint-Eye/README.md

 > pip install -r requirements.txt

-# Tricky part (Don't edit entire code, Happy Search : )
+# Tricky part (Don't edit entire code & Happy Search : )

 7) Now copy the **API Key** from rapidapi.com which your Account that you created on the website and then paste in this file **pwned.py**
 > nano pwned.py